egonw/metabolomics-practical/pathways.md

 <img src="./i/Screenshot_20200322_235843.png" width="400px" />

+After calculating the enrichment, make sure pathways have non-zero values in the `positives` and `measured` columnd.
+The second is the number of metabolites in this pathway for which the experimental data has fold changes.
+The `positives` is the number of measured metabolites that meet the expression.

 Make sure to open the pathway to see what it looks like.
 For example, here is the experimental data mapped onto [WP692](https://www.wikipathways.org/index.php/Pathway:WP692):